jbushman/python-flask-demo/README.md

 * [Contributing](#contributing)

 ## Description
-The Python Flask Microservice recipe has been created to help teams in a variety of ways.
+The Python Flask Microservice demo has been created to help teams in a variety of ways.

 1. To bootstrap a new project.
 2. As a reference to one of many ways to build an n-tier application architecture.